 Create and register a Schema

-Before you can issue attestations into the registry, you will need a Schema upon which to base those attestations.
+Before you can issue attestations into the registry, you will need a upon which to base those attestations.

 Schema creation takes 4 parameters, defined as follows: